deliveroo/deliveroo.engineering/_guidelines/api-design.md

 Look out for implicitly embedded relations as a possible API design issue, and normalise/decouple the API.
+Also note that a service does not necessarily need to expose _all_ it knows about a resource; and definitely should not expose anything only relevant to _how_ it persists it.

 **Many calls may be required**